vibbits/gentle-hands-on-python/kickoff-notes.md

 to build programs for yourself.
 We encourage you to organise study groups among yourselves.
 These can provide you with some external motivation to practice.
 A very effective way of using these is to learn a concept and teach it to your partner.

-In order to get the most out of the course, you should plan to dedicate at least 30 minutes a day (or 1-2 hours per week) to the course.
+In order to get the most out of the course, you should plan to dedicate at least one focused hour a day (or 3-4 hours per week) to the course.
 Programming is a skill you can learn and you have taken the first step.
 But, like any other skill, it requires dedicated practice.
 Unfortunately there are no shortcuts.
 Also we need to pop the bubble of your own expectations for the course: two-thirds of you expect to "know" Python after successfully completing the course.
 Python is a big, complex language that cannot